-- 2.1 The site is located on the north east approach to the village close to the junction of Somerton Road and Staithe Road and approximately 1km from the centre of Martham.
+2.1 The site is located on the north east approach to the village close to the junction of Somerton Road and Staithe Road and approximately 1km from the centre of Martham.
 The land is currently designated as Grade 1 agricultural with access from Somerton Road via the Damgate Lane track.
-The land lies just outside the village development boundary. - 2.2 The site comprises 2.47 hectares of land to the north of Staithe Road and Somerton Road.
-The site is adjacent to and to the rear of residential properties in Staithe Road abuts Damgate Back Lane which also serves as a public footpath Martham 3.
+The land lies just outside the village development boundary.

+- 2.2 The site comprises 2.47 hectares of land to the north of Staithe Road and Somerton Road.
+The site is adjacent to and to the rear of residential properties in Staithe Road abuts Damgate Back Lane which also serves as a public footpath -Martham 3.
 To the north of the site is Damgate Farm which is screened from the site by a tall belt of existing trees and vegetation.
 To the west is Damgate Lane with a couple of residential properties 34 &38 abutting the site.
-The remaining residential properties in Damgate Lane are separated from the application site by a strip of land running to the rear of those properties.

-- 2.3 The properties in this section of Staithe Road are primarily terrace and semi-detached dwellings.
-Whilst Damgate Lane for the most part comprises detached dwellings - 2,4 .
-At the Staithe Road frontage is the Scout Hall.
-The intention is that the Scout Hall which is owned by the Borough Council (as is the access to the land) and leased to Martham Parish Council will remain with some a reconfiguration of the land.
-This also means that the Borough Council has a ransom strip - 2.5 The application was subject to public and Parish Council consultation by the applications agent prior to the application being submitted (Nov 2018) 1.2 The documents submitted in support of the application detail the public consultation.
+The remaining residential properties in Damgate Lane are separated from the application site by a strip of land running to the rear of those properties. - 2.3 The properties in this section of Staithe Road are primarily terrace and semidetached dwellings.
+Whilst Damgate Lane for the most part comprises detached dwellings - 2.4 At the Staithe Road frontage is the Scout Hall and access.
+Separate to the planning application process, the applicant and the Council have entered into a legal agreement for the sale of the land for the access.
+This excludes the Scout Hut which will remain in the Borough Council's ownership and leased to Martham Parish Council will remain with some a reconfiguration of the land. - 2.5 The application was subject to public and Parish Council consultation by the applications agent prior to the application being submitted (Nov 2018) 1.2 The documents submitted in support of the application detail the public consultation.

-3.0 The Proposal (s)
+3.1 The Proposal (s)

 - 3.1 The documents supporting the application state that the aim of the proposal is to provide an exemplar highly sustainable low carbon development which will provide new well-proportioned family dwellings and new landscape areas for both new residents and the existing community.
-Key design features:- - Sustainable Homes equipped with PVT solar panels and ground source heat pumps - Affordable housing will aim to exceed the Council affordable housing requirement by providing 24% affordable housing across the site - Sustainable drainage - Off-site Construction each dwelling will be constructed from prefabricated panels reducing noise and disturbance to neighbours and construction time - Landscape setting provision of dwellings that integrated landscape setting with large areas of public open space and semi-mature trees and Dwellings built to Lifetime Homes standard - 3.2 Entrance to the site will be formed from Staithe Road with the new access road running between the existing scout building and No.59 Staithe Road.
+Key design features :- - Sustainable Homes equipped with PVT solar panels and ground source heat pumps - Affordable housing will aim to exceed the Council affordable housing requirement by providing 24% affordable housing across the site - Sustainable drainage - Off-site Construction each dwelling will be constructed from prefabricated panels reducing noise and disturbance to neighbours and construction time - Landscape setting provision of dwellings that integrated landscape setting with large areas of public open space and semi-mature trees and - Dwellings built to Lifetime Homes standard - 3.2 Entrance to the site will be formed from Staithe Road with the new access road running between the existing scout building and No.59 Staithe Road.
 The plans show the site entrance opening up to a tree line avenue running the length of the site and giving access to the main area of public open space which forms a 'green edge' against the northern boundary, abutting the countryside and the road forming a circular route around the site.
-A second area of public open space is shown to the centre of the site. - 3.3 The proposed dwellings are a combination of one and two storey elements The plans show a variety of materials beings used including brick. timber shingles and weatherboarding The plans initially incorporated a numbers of flats roofs with seedham but the plans have since been amended to incorporate pitch roofs with in design terms is more in keeping with the character of the area.
+A second area of public open space is shown to the centre of the site.